 Orphan Medicines in Europe

-Finding effective treatment for a patient with one of the 6,000 rare diseases can be very difficult.
+Finding an effective treatment for a patient suffering from one out of the more than 6000 distinct rare diseases in the EU can be very challenging.
 An orphan medicines is a medicinal product developed for the treatment of a rare disease.
-The EU’s orphan designation program encourages the development of medicines to help these patients.
+The EU’s orphan designation program encourages the development of medicines to help these patients.1

 Over 1900 orphan medicines with designation

-The Committee for Orphan Medicinal Products (COMP) is in charge of reviewing applications for orphan designation.
-If a medicine makes it to the marketing authorization stage, the COMP will assess it again to check whether the criteria are still met and the orphan designation can be maintained for the authorized medicine.
+The Committee for Orphan Medicinal Products (COMP) in charge for assessing applications for designation as an orphan medicinal product.
+If a medicine reaches the marketing authorization stage, it is re-evaluated by the COMP re-evaluates whether the criteria are still met and the orphan medicine status can be maintained.

 Over 140 orphan medicines authorized in the EU